endymion/ryanalynporter-com/source/_posts/2012-06-12-simple-redis-caching-in-ruby.md

 Then it sets the Redis key to that value.
 Then it sets the expiration, in seconds, on that key, if there was an expiration argument provided.

-This simple code teaches Redis to speak the language of caching, which simplifies your high-level application code.
-Instead of the code pattern shown in the first code sample, which distracts the reader from the problem at hand with caching details, the application code can be all about the values that it wants to calculate, with caching wrapped unobtrusively around the meat of the solution code.
+This simple code teaches Redis to speak the language of caching, simplifying your high-level application code.
+Instead of the code pattern shown in the first code sample, distracting the reader from the problem at hand with caching details, the application code can be all about the values that it wants to calculate, with caching wrapped unobtrusively around the meat of the solution code.